gitket/StreamElementsFundraiser/README.md

 # StreamElementsFundraiser
-Stream Elements custom widget for the Perky Pugs fundraiser for The Trevor Project
+Stream Elements custom widget for the Perky Pugs fundraisers for anything that happens to use the Classy API.

+Current Trackers:
+-The Trevor Project
+-RAINN